Nathxniel/ppp/README.md

 for the material in the .p folder: .p/ersonal contains additional resources to get to know _me_ better, and .p/rograms contains meta-project scripts

+### notes
+all of the resources included in here do not represent _all_ of the information gathered pertaining to these goals since the start of the project. the resources included are perhaps the ones of most impact, or the ones i simply felt like including.

 [3]: ./people
 [4]: ./property
 [5]: ./programming